cmelcher/2qfg2qgg/README.md

 \sum_{i=1}^n b_i \rho(y_i),
 ```

 where $\rho$ is a convex polynomial function.
 See the paper for more details on the problem.
-The code compares GDA, EG, and several GAPD variants for different choices of the parameter \(\theta\).
+The code compares GDA, EG, and several GAPD variants for different choices of the parameter $\theta$.
 The methods are run for 5,000 iterations across three problem dimensions:

 ```text
 n = 1000